aschiffer186/Fermi/Fermi-Lang/Definitions.md

     3. `T1` and `T2` are both floating-point types and the size of `T2` is larger than the size of `T1`.
     4. `T1` is a signed integral type and `T2` is a floating-point type whose size is at least as large as the size of `T1`.
 * A Fermi program that attempts to implicitly convert an arithmetic type to a type it is not implicitly convertible to is ill-formed.
-* Given a binary creation expression where the types of in the input entities are both fundamental arithmetic types, the type of the output entity will be determined as follows.
+* Given the binary expressions "+", "-", "*", and "^", where the types of in the input entities are both fundamental arithmetic types, the type of the output entity will be determined as follows.
 Let `T1` be the type of the first input entity and `T2` be the type of the second input entity; the type `TO` of the output entity will be
     1. `T1` if `T1` and `T2` are exactly the same type.
     2. If `T1` and `T2` are both signed integer types, `TO` will be the the larger of the two types.
     3. If `T1` and `T2` are both floating-point types, `TO` will be the larger of thw two types.